About Kempo Kan Ju-Jitsu

 What is Kempo Kan Ju-Jitsu?

-Kempo Kan Ju-Jitsu is a system developed around a core syllabus of Kempo Ju-Jitsu techniques that Sensei Court learnt through many years training under Shihan Dave Vincent during his time with the International Kempo Ju-Jitsu Union.
+It is a style of Kempo Ju-Jitsu that has been developed around a core syllabus of Kempo Ju-Jitsu techniques that Sensei Court learnt through many years training under Shihan Dave Vincent during his time with the International Kempo Ju-Jitsu Union.
 Shihan Vincent studied the Yagyu Shingan Ryu system of Kempo Ju-Jitsu whilst stationed in Japan for many years with the Royal Navy.
 Shihan Vincent brought his Kempo Ju-Jitsu knowledge back to the UK where he began teaching it combined with other martial arts he had also studied, (such as Karate), and eventually created the International Kempo Ju-Jitsu Union (I.K.J.J.U.).

 As with any type of physical activity and training Kempo Ju-Jitsu techniques carry the potential risk of injury to those who practice the art, however the Sensei do everything possible to ensure that such risks are kept to a minimum, whilst still ensuring that the techniques taught remain effective.